mmrosenberg/gen2ntuple/README.md

 * __trueNuE__: true energy in GeV of simulated neutrino.
 * __trueNuPDG__: PDG code of simulated neutrino.
 * __trueNuCCNC__: integer indicating if simulated neutrino interaction is CC or NC.
 0 for CC, 1 for NC.
+* __trueNuMode__: integer indicating the simulated neutrino interaction mode: 0 for QE, 1 for Res, 2 for DIS, 3 for Coh, 10 for MEC.
+* __trueNuIntrxnType__: integer indicating the simulated neutrino interaction type.
+A list of categories corresponding to values can be found [here](https://github.com/NuTufts/larlite/blob/7aadee7f8a0c72429774578539842e8d4936d457/larlite/Base/MCConstants.h).
 * __trueVtx{X,Y,Z}__: SCE corrected X,Y,Z coordinates (in cm) of simulated neutrino interaction vertex.
 * __trueLepE__: true energy in GeV of primary lepton.
 * __trueLepPDG__: PDG code of simulated primary lepton.